 While lip-locking is commonly associated with kissing, it’s also sometimes accompanied by biting and fighting.
 Frustratingly, it’s not always easy to tell until the damage has been done.

 However, you must learn to spot the difference between all three.
-Aggressive angelfish can hurt or even kill each other if they’re left alone.
+Aggressive angelfish can hurt or even kill each other if left alone.
 Some angelfish are more prone to being bullied than others.

 The next time you observe your angelfish while lip-locking, try to look out for the following things: